One of the founding principles of the society is education. This committee's purpose is to support BOFAS in this.

 Callum Clark - Chair

 Callum Clark graduated from Cambridge and completed his orthopaedic training in the north west London training programme, the Royal National Orthopaedic Hospital, Stanmore and Melbourne, Australia.
 He was appointed as a consultant orthopaedic surgeon at Heatherwood and Wexham Park hospitals in 2004 and has a busy foot and ankle surgical practice.
-He has run an accredited postgraduate Foot and Ankle fellowship programme since 2007, regularly teaches at regional and national courses is co-convenor of a Foot and Ankle Trauma course for SpRs.
+He has run the Windsor Foot and Ankle fellowship since 2007 and post-accreditation fellowship education in the UK remains his main focus.
+Over the years he has convened many courses locally, nationally and also internationally and continues to teach regularly.
 Elected to EdComm 2013 and 2016.

 Graham Chuter is a Consultant Orthopaedic Surgeon working in Darlington since 2012.
 He graduated from Dundee University, trained in the Northern Deanery and was selected for a specialist fellowship in Melbourne.
 One of three F&A surgeons in County Durham & Darlington Trust, he takes the lead in ankle arthroplasty and has been local PI for multicentre trials.
 His practice is elective adult foot & ankle and general and specialist trauma.
 He has been heavily involved in education and training throughout his medical career and is faculty on many national and international courses.